medikoo/dbjs-reduce/README.md

 // Contains only definition for User.prototype.fullName, but with no getter defined
 ```

 We can copy both computed and static properties.
-Value assigned to `descriptor[propertyName]` (`reduceBase` in above example) is in effect as _default value_ only if it's not `null` and only in case of computed properties, otherwise it's ignored (while definition of property remains copied).

 #### sync(reducedDb, propertyName) _(dbjs-reduce/sync)_